TheAwiteb/oxide_todo/api-desc.md

 <!-- How to authenticate -->
 In this API we use JWT (JSON Web Token) to authenticate the users, the token is generated when the user is created and is returned in the response.
 The token is used to authenticate the user in the other endpoints.<br>
 The token is sent in the header of the request in the format `Authorization: Bearer <token>`.<br>
-The token doesn't expire, but you can revoke it with the endpoint `/api/auth/revoke`.
+The token doesn't expire, but can be revoked, if the token is revoked the user will not be able to use it anymore, you can revoke the token in the `/api/auth/revoke` endpoint.

 ### Note (for the endpoints that need authentication)